If you have a missing tooth or teeth, there are a number of options, however, in most cases the best possible option is a dental implant.

 A dental implant is a replacement root, as a titanium metal rod is placed into the jawbone and is used to support one or more false teeth.
 After the implants have been fitted and have healed in place, dentures or crowns are attached to them.
 When dentures are held in place by implants they do not slip around.
 If crowns are fitted on implants they act like normal teeth.

-Dr Tim Doswell and Dr David Veige place dental implants at The Smile Spa.
+Dr Tim Doswell, Dr David Veige and Dr Greg Cadman all place dental implants at The Smile Spa.